drewww/breach/docs/plan.md

    - do enemies need it to manage their decisions well? possibly.
    - let's go back over to enemies and then see if cooldowns are a useful mechanism for spacing out their behavior.
   - (done) make template return range-appropriate options
+ - adjust the itemability action to be relative positions throughout so that pushing a bot will cause it to continue to shoot the same direction
+ - test other weapons with different templates?
+ - build reload behaviors?
+ - build move-and-shoot AI?
+   - not sure how this would function, though

  1. Grenade Launcher
  1. Laser